The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Methodology

-\paragraph{Prediction Based on Multinomial Logit Model} The multinomial logit model uses a one-hot encoding for the nominal variables \textit{Reporter, Status, Privacy issue}, and \textit{Consent interaction}.
-For each variable, we will use Wald's test~\cite{Wald1943} to determine the significance of each coefficient and interpret the coefficients to understand the impact on the odds of the resolution for each significant variable.
-Furthermore, we will report McFadden's adjusted $R^2$~\cite{McFadden1974} to report the goodness of fit of the model.
-This will help us to further understand the reliability of the odds, as the coefficients of a model with a poor fit are less reliable.
+\paragraph{Prediction Based on Multinomial Logit Model} For each independent variable, we compute the average marginal effects, i.e., the average slope of the logistic function when the variable values change.
+These slopes can then be interpreted as the change in the probability of the resolution when the independent variable value changes.
+We determine which marginal effects are significant using a significance level of $\alpha=0.05$ using the $z$-values computed based on the standard error of the estimated marginal effects as test statistics.
+Furthermore, we report McFadden's adjusted $R^2$~\citep{McFadden1974} to report the goodness of fit of the model.
+This helps us to further understand the reliability of the odds, as the coefficients of a model with a poor fit are less reliable.

 \paragraph{Prediction Based on Decision Tree} The decision tree can directly work with the nominal data and does not require one-hot encoding.
-We will use a CART decision tree~\cite{Breiman1984} with Gini impurity as splitting criterion.
-The choice of splitting criterion has been shown to not have a large impact on the resulting trees (see, e.g., \cite{Raileanu2004}).
-We will not restrict the tree depth and conduct a manual analysis of the resulting decision tree.
-Thus, instead of using the overall accuracy to determine the quality of the model which may have problems with overfitting, we will rather consider the individual data partitions at the nodes of the decision trees, as this allows us better and more fine-grained insights.
-We will consider which decision were made, how the decisions help to decide for specific resolutions, as well as the general support of the decisions, i.e., the amount of data used for the decision and within the resulting subsets.
+We use a CART decision tree~\cite{Breiman1984} with Gini impurity as splitting criterion.
+The choice of splitting criterion has been shown to not have a large impact on the resulting trees \citep[see, e.g.,][]{Raileanu2004}.
+We do not restrict the tree depth and conduct a manual analysis of the resulting decision tree.
+Thus, instead of using the overall accuracy to determine the quality of the model which may have problems with overfitting, we rather consider the individual data partitions at the nodes of the decision trees, as this allows us better and more fine-grained insights.
+We consider which decisions were made, how the decisions help to decide for specific resolutions, as well as the general support of the decisions, i.e., the amount of data used for the decision and within the resulting subsets.